flyinprogrammer/uwsgi-flask-demo/README.md

 # uWSGI Flask Demo

 So this is a tiny app, we use uWSGI to set it up.
+Then I discovered [uwsgi#2406](https://github.com/unbit/uwsgi/issues/2406).

 In theory you can easily reproduce this on an M1 laptop: